-Even surrounded by shops, restaurants and other sights (such as Saint Mark’s Clock Tower and the Saint Mark Basin), the square is dominated Saint Mark’s Basilica.
+Even surrounded by shops, restaurants, and other sights (such as Saint Mark’s Clock Tower and the Saint Mark Basin), the square is dominated by Saint Mark’s Basilica.

 Whether you are planning your 10 days in Italy, have a bit more time and are spending 2 weeks in Italy, or renting a car and doing an Italy road trip, we recommend seeing Saint Mark’s Basilica for every single one of these itineraries!

-As a shining centerpiece for The Square, Saint Mark’s Basilica is one of the grandest places of worship in the city and therefore is a must see for your 2 days in Venice itinerary!
-You must see it, as it is one of the best things to do in Venice in two days.
+As a shining centerpiece for the square, Saint Mark’s Basilica is one of the grandest places of worship in the city and therefore is a must-see for your Venice vacation itinerary!

-When you reach the top, you will have one of the most beautiful views in Venice, which is why we are adding it to your 2 days in Venice itinerary!
-These gorgeous views are swoon-worthy and breathtaking since the tower rises high above the square.
+When you reach the top, you will have one of the most beautiful views in Venice, which is why we are adding it to your Venice, Italy, itinerary!

 Step 3: Marvel at Doge’s Palace

 It formerly was used as a residence for the “Doge of Venice,” which is the name given to those who were seated as the main authority for the Republic of Venice!

 This repurposed attraction brings in tourists and citizens alike.
-Since it’s opening in 1923, guests have marveled at this gothic attraction and enjoyed getting a glimpse of the life of Venice’s past leadership!
+Since its opening in 1923, guests have marveled at this gothic attraction and enjoyed getting a glimpse of the life of Venice’s past leadership!

 Step 4: Visit the Bridge of Sighs

 Historically, this bridge was used as a walkway for prisoners.
-After criminals were interrogated and convicted in Doge’s Palace, they were walked across this very bridge to prison.
+After criminals were interrogated and convicted in the Doge’s Palace, they were walked across this very bridge to prison.